-Loyola’s Counseling Program in the Department of Counseling, College of Social Sciences, offers a master’s level curriculum that leads to counselor licensure and certification.
+Loyola’s Counseling Program in the Department of Counseling, College of Nursing and Health, is accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP) which offers a master’s level curriculum that leads to counselor licensure and certification.
 Our students are trained according to a scientist-practitioner model; we emphasize academic preparation and clinical training, in equal amounts.
-Counselors must be carefully trained because the task of helping others entails a wide range of responsibilities, which requires a thorough understanding of mental health issues, and demands a deep personal commitment.
-While faculty members represent various counseling traditions and theoretical orientations, they rigorously support the idea that counseling interventions, regardless of the approach taken, must foster client independence, freedom, sound decision-making, responsibility, and accountability.
-The faculty predictably embraces these same goals for its counseling graduate students.
-Your careful review of this student handbook will clarify your responsibilities, familiarize you with the curriculum, and identify what tasks need to be completed at particular points in your training.
-Your familiarity with this handbook, along with regular student-faculty advising and academic conversations, will help to foster the important goals that we embrace for ourselves, our students, and our clients.
+The task of helping others entails a wide range of responsibilities, which requires a thorough understanding of mental health issues and demands a deep personal commitment.
+While faculty members represent various counseling theoretical orientations, they rigorously support the idea that counseling interventions, regardless of the approach taken, must nurture client independence, freedom, sound decision-making, and accountability.
+We as faculty embrace these same ideas for you.
+Your familiarity with this handbook, along with regular student-faculty advising and academic conversations, will help to advance the goals that we embrace for our students, our clients, and ourselves.

 -The Counseling Program Faculty